-When you add Azure AD applications to the backup configuration, Veeam Backup for Microsoft Office 365 retrieves a list of existing applications from your Microsoft Azure Active Directory.
+When you add Azure AD applications to the backup configuration, Veeam Backup for Microsoft 365 retrieves a list of existing applications from your Azure Active Directory.
 From this list, you can select as many applications as you need.
-Each added application helps you reduce throttling during a backup of Microsoft SharePoint Online and Microsoft OneDrive for Business data.
 For more information about Azure AD applications, see this Microsoft article.

 To add Azure AD applications to the backup configuration, do the following: